-In memoriam - Loved ones that I miss
+In memoriam - Deaths I have grieved

 I met Mitchell Laird McDonald at the beginning of my junior year, fall of 1966, at Hillcrest High School in Dallas.
 I had gone to a meeting of the Art Service Club to get involved with designing sets for the pep rallies, plays, and the spring musical.
 A group of us formed to work on the musical, The King and I, to be presented later in the year.
 I had been selected by the art teacher, Ms. Hudson, to design the sets.
 Laird was a sophomore who came along with his good friend, Barbara Smith, who lived a block from Laird.
 Through the after-school sessions of working on that set, we all became great friends - me, Barbara Smith, Laird McDonald, Allen Smoot, Abe Frishman, Becky Kennedy, Chris Chernoff, Joe Chapman, Ann Kilby (daughter of the inventor of the computer chip at Texas Instruments), and several others.
 What a fun time.
 Laird and I shared many interests that we would explore over the next few decades - architecture, travel, design.
 After high school Barbara and I went on to the University of Texas.
 Laird, still a high school senior, would often visit us in Austin.
 We would all take weekend trips together.
 During the summers in high school and college, we all worked and carpooled to Six Flags.
 We operated rides and had a blast working in the park in the late 60s.
 Below: Barbara (Smith) Grant's house with her new puppies: